 - Butterflies play a big part symbolically in Silent Hill 2, as rebirth is one of the game's main themes.

-- Heavily featured in the Persona games, with the High Persona Philemon having a butterfly face in 1 and 2, and blue butterflies abound in 3 and 4 (according to Word of God, the current form of Philemon).
+- Heavily featured in the Persona games, with the High Persona Philemon having a butterfly mask in 1 and 2, and blue butterflies abound in 3 and 4 (according to Word of God, the current form of Philemon).
 Observe also Aigis and Metis's Butterfly masks.

-- The blue butterflies serve as save points in Persona 4, which fits the death and rebirth symbolism considering how often you'll die and have to reload.
+- The blue butterflies also serve as save points in Persona 4, which fits the death and rebirth symbolism considering how often you'll die and have to reload.

 - There's a blue butterfly fluttering around when Persona 3's main character dies.